Check out the descriptions below! We expect to send fieldtrip confirmations to participants by noon March 31.

 SERCAL 2026 Fieldtrips

-Humboldt Bay Estuary Enhancement and Restoration
+Humboldt Bay Estuary Enhancement and Restoration: FULL at this point

 Visit completed, ongoing, and future estuary enhancement project sites around Humboldt Bay.
 These projects address sea level resiliency, invasive plant removal, restored tidal function and salt marsh, and improved fish and waterfowl habitat.